n8tn/option-pricing-tool/README.md

 ## Features

-- **Dynamic User Input**: Users can input key parameters such as the underlying stock price, its standard deviation, and details for multiple option combinations.
+- **Dynamic User Input**: Users can input key parameters such as the underlying stock price, strike price, risk-free interest rate, volatility, & time to expirations.
-- **Payoff Calculations**: The tool calculates the payoff for each option combination across a range of stock prices at expiry.
+- **Payoff Calculations**: The tool calculates the payoff for each naked option strategy across a range of various parameters at expiry.
-- **Interactive Payoff Diagram**: Visualize the net payoff with an intuitive Plotly graph, highlighting the range of standard deviation and key financial metrics.
+- **Interactive Payoff Diagram**: Visualize the net payoff with an intuitive Plotly graph, highlighting the different payoff scenarious across spot and strike prices.

 ## Technical Stack